 - Understand that an entrance fee often includes a credit towards food and beverage in order to maximise their revenue.
 This is often still a good deal and is designed to ensure their daybeds and limited seating options are profitable.

 - You will likely be asked by security to leave any food and drinks before entering, including bottled water.

-- Most beach clubs have a minimum dress code — at the very least no alcohol-branded singlets or t-shirts — and some that will require footwear (not jandals or thongs) after a certain time, often around 4 pm.
-Expect varying levels of enforcement depending on the time of year, how busy they are, and for women is often more relaxed than for men.
+- Most beach clubs have a minimum dress code — at the very least no alcohol-branded singlets or t-shirts — and some will require footwear (not jandals or thongs) after a certain time, often around 4 pm.
+Expect varying levels of enforcement depending on the time of year, and how busy they are, and for women is often more relaxed than for men.

 - You will likely be subjected to a security search before entering, including backpacks, shopping and handbags.

 - Make a booking beforehand if you expect to use a daybed or prime position for popular clubs, especially for sunset.

 Location Guide to Bali’s Best Beach Clubs